vincentbrison/dualcache/README.md

 If you work with `custom serializer` or `references` you will have to provide (through an interface) the way of compute the size of cached objects, to be able to correctly execute the [LRU policy] (http://en.wikipedia.org/wiki/Cache_algorithms).

+To get the best performance from this library, I recommend that you use larger size for the disk layer than for the Ram layer.
+When you try to get an object from the cache which is already in the Ram layer, the disk wont be use to keep the best performance from the Ram.
+If you try to get an object from the cache which is on disk and not on Ram, the object will be loaded into RAM, to ensure better further access time.

 The Philosophy behind this library
 ==================================
 When you want to use a [cache] (http://en.wikipedia.org/wiki/Cache_\(computing\)) on Android today, you have two possibilities.
 You whether use :